 What will it take to move forward globally?
 How do we battle the war against science?
 What will it take to succeed?
 How can we prepare now for the next pandemic?

-“When Public Health Means Business” will virtually convene luminaries from the realms of finance, industry, and health to map a new path forward and ensure a better, safer future for all.
+Harvard Chan School Dean Michelle Williams presents “When Public Health Means Business”, a series that virtually convenes luminaries from the realms of finance, industry, and health to map a new path forward and ensure a better, safer future for all.
 Jointly presented by the Harvard T.H.
 Chan School of Public Health and the New England Journal of Medicine, and hosted by The Forum at the Harvard T.H.
 Chan School of Public Health, these virtual symposia will be presented on Zoom and live-streamed on Facebook and additional places.

 Michelle A. Williams, Dean of the Faculty, Harvard T.H.
 Chan School of Public Health; Angelopoulos Professor in Public Health and International Development, Harvard T.H.
 Chan School of Public Health and Harvard Kennedy School